 Flexible mounting

-Though the 70 pints per day extraction rate of the product seems impressive, it still remains low-end for a whole house and crawlspace dehumidifier.
+Though the product’s 70 pints per day extraction rate seems impressive, it remains low-end for a whole house and crawlspace dehumidifier.
 Therefore this product is more suited to small “whole house category” size use.
 I also did find it a bit noisy when operating too.

 Pros